November School Breakfast Challenge and School Breakfast Grants

-Partners for a Hunger-Free Oregon has launched a campaign, in partnership with the Oregon Dairy and Nutrition Council and the Oregon Department of Education Child Nutrition Programs in our state.
-The campaign will encourage schools to serve breakfast in the most effective way: after the bell and at no charge to students.
+Partners for a Hunger-Free Oregon has launched Let's Do Breakfast, Oregon!, in partnership with the Oregon Dairy and Nutrition Council and the Oregon Department of Education Child Nutrition Programs, to encourage schools to increase school breakfast participation by serving breakfast in the most effective ways: after the bell and at no charge to students.

-This fall, we are kicking off the second annual November School Breakfast Challenge to support schools working to boost their breakfast participation!
+In the fall of 2017, we are kicking off the third annual November School Breakfast Challenge to support schools working to boost their breakfast participation!
+Up to 200 schools will receive materials and incentives and will have the opportunity to win cash prizes for increasing participation.
+RSVP your school to participate now at oregonhunger.org/breakfast-challenge.
 Folllow along on our Facebook and with #LetsDoBreakfastOregon!

 The School Breakfast Program (SBP) provides federal reimbursements to providers who operate nonprofit breakfast programs in schools and residential childcare institutions.
 The program is administered at the Federal level by the USDA and at the State level by the Oregon Department of Education.
 Read our Fact Sheet for more information.